 The United Kingdom operates a points based immigration system.
 If you are national of a non-European Economic Area country, including non-visa nationals, and you do not already hold an immigration permission that entitles you to study in the UK you will need to apply for a visa to study at the RVC.
 The list of countries whose nationals will require a visa prior to travelling is available on the gov.uk website: https://www.gov.uk/check-uk-visa

 The Royal Veterinary College holds Highly Trusted Status under Tier 4 of the points based system.
-This system was introduced by the UK Government in 2009 for non EU/EEA nationals seeking to study in the UK; with this status we are able to sponsor non EU/EEA students to study in the UK.
+With this status we are able to sponsor non-EU/EEA students to study in the UK.

-If you are required to apply for a Tier 4 General Student Visa or Student Visitor Visa, please read carefully the guidance below:
+If you are required to apply for a Tier 4 (General) Student visa or Short-term study visa, please read carefully the guidance below:

 You can also contact our dedicated student support team about Visa related questions: Advice Centre

 An immigration health charge must be paid as part of Tier 4 visa (and other) applications, even if you have your own private medical insurance and do not intend to use the NHS.
 The charge is £300* (2019/0 entry) for each year or part-year over six months of the visa being applied for, or £150 for part of a year that is less than six months.
 If you are making a visa application from within the UK, you will be required to pay the health charge even if the period applied for is less than six months.
 The charge is taken at the point of your Tier 4 Visa application, however more details of how charging (and refunds) are administered can be found on the UKCISA website.

 Students that are studying in the UK for more than 6 months will need to apply for a Tier 4 (General) student visa.
 You can apply at your nearest British Embassy/Consulate or Visa Centre: https://www.gov.uk/find-a-visa-application-centre